Welcome to today's edition of the Rush 24-7 podcast.

 Not only did it target the president's commander-in-chief authority to determine what is militarily necessary in wartime, it also imperiously slapped down the U.S. Congress.

-This court, however, acknowledges no limits on its powers, whether imposed by Congress or by the English language, which it had to torture in order to construe the DTA's unambiguous limitation of its jurisdiction as an invitation to medal.
+This court, however, acknowledges no limits on its powers, whether imposed by Congress or by the English language, which it had to torture in order to construe the DTA's unambiguous limitation of its jurisdiction as an invitation to meddle.

-Congress actually passes a law that takes all the federal courts out of this whole decision of the military tribunals and other things uh for prisoners at Club Gitmo, and the Supreme Court uh playing games with the dating of the beginning of the war and the uh uh the meaning of the statute essentially said this doesn't apply to us.
+And the Supreme Court playing games with the dating of the beginning of the war and the meaning of the statute essentially said this doesn't apply to us.

-You got a court that's out of control here.
+You've got a court that's out of control here.

 Pure and simple.

-Uh and and I let's just wait and see.
+And let's just wait and see.

 Let's see where else over the weekend you hear what you have just heard.

-It's plain as day, right in the decision.
+It's plain as day, writing the decision.

 Anybody can read it and find it.